 - Workshop or talks at the INSPIRE conference to address this issue

-#5 Updated by Christian Ansorge almost 6 years ago
+#5 Updated by Christian Ansorge about 6 years ago

 - There are not yet any formal MIG activities for this task.